 The Chairman and CEO are separate persons to ensure an appropriate balance of power, increased accountability, and greater capacity of the Board for independent decision making.

 The Chairman is a non-executive appointment and is separate from the office of the CEO.
 There is a clear segregation of the roles and responsibilities between the Chairman and the CEO to ensure an appropriate balance of power, increased accountability, and greater capacity of the Board for independent decision making.
-As the Chairman and CEO are not related, no Lead Independent Director was appointed.

 The Chairman leads the Board and is responsible for the strategic direction of the Group, the workings of the Board and communicating the performance of the Company and the Group to the Board and shareholders.
-The Chairman encourages active and effective engagement, participation and contribution from all Directors and facilitates constructive relations among and between them and management.
+The Chairman encourages active and effective engagement, participation and contribution from all Directors and facilitates constructive relations among and between them and Management.

-At general meetings of shareholders, the Chairman plays a pivotal role in fostering constructive dialogue between shareholders, the Board and management.
+At general meetings of shareholders, the Chairman plays a pivotal role in fostering constructive dialogue between shareholders, the Board and Management.

 Separately, Mr Wee Kok Wah, who was appointed as Founder and Senior Advisor on 1 November 2021, provides invaluable guidance and counsel to the members of the Board as well as the senior management team.
 Prior to this appointment, Mr Wee was the Managing Director of the Company.